Rules and Regulations on Access to and Use of ISS Library Services

 33. If the Library repeatedly has to refer cases of non-returned publications by the same reader to the debt recovery agency, the Librarian may permanently bar that user from borrowing.

-34. The borrower is liable for damage to or loss of the publications he has borrowed from the moment that they are handed over to him or his representative, regardless of how and whether he has caused the damage or loss.
+34. The borrower is liable for damage to or loss of the publications they have borrowed from the moment that they are handed over to the borrower or a representative, regardless of how and whether they have caused the damage or loss.
 Borrowed items are considered to be lost when they are not returned on time after the Librarian has requested their return.